niclego/niclego/README.md

 ## About me
 I am an iOS Engineer with professional experience.

-## Current Projects
-My current side project is called Apod (A Picture a Day).
-There is a SwiftUI frontend and Javascript, Node, AWS, Serverless backend.
-To get more information, please take a look at:

-<a href="https://github.com/niclego/apod_client" target="_blank">https://github.com/niclego/apod_client</a>

-<a href="https://github.com/niclego/apod_api" target="_blank">https://github.com/niclego/apod_api</a>

 ## Personal Links
 - @nicmiclego for my Twitter handle
 - nick.p.legorrec@gmail.com for email
-- <a href="https://www.linkedin.com/in/nicolas-le-gorrec-4552a2111/" target="_blank">LinkedIn</a>

 <!--
 **niclego/niclego** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.